 The secondary mirror has a convex curvature.
 It lets the Schmidt-Cassegrain have a focal length that is almost 5 times longer than the length of the short tube.

-Usually, most of the secondary mirrors in this telescope provide a factor of maximum 5x magnification.
+Usually, most of the secondary mirrors in this telescope provide a factor of a maximum of 5x magnification.

 The corrector plate of this compound telescope is made of an aspheric lens.
 And so, the telescope has large apertures.
 This is because the body of the plate is very thin and it is easy to make.